narner/Arduino-AudioKitOSX/README.md

 ============================

 **Overview**
 This project demonstrates how an OSX oscillator app created with <a href="https://github.com/audiokit/AudioKit">AudioKit</a> can be controlled by an Arduino via serial communication.
-AudioKit V2.2 is used in this project.

 NOTE: Because this project uses `ORSSerialPort` and `AudioKit` as sub-modules, you'll need to recursively-clone the repository.
+Currently, `ORSSerialPort` is pointing to the "2.0" branch, and `AudioKit` is pointing to the "develop" branch.

 ```
 git clone --recursive https://github.com/narner/Arduino-AudioKitOSX